igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 ![Hugo New Site Serve](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-serve.png)

 Access the site in your browser at http://localhost:1313.
-As you can see, the new site is simply a copy of the example site provided by the theme.
+As you can see, the new site is simply a replica of the example site provided by the theme.

 ![Hugo New Site Browser](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-browser.png)

 ### Customize Example Site
 After making sure that the site can be built and served, let's proceed with customizations.
-To do so, you need to configure settings according to your needs in `config.toml` file, which Hugo uses as the default website configuration file.
+To do so, you need to configure settings according to your needs in the `config.toml` file, which Hugo uses as the default website configuration file.
 Please see [Hugo documentation](https://gohugo.io/getting-started/configuration/) for more details on all available configuration settings.

-Here is a [version](https://github.com/igor-baiborodine/kiroule.com/blob/2cdf8876cff62fce786c3f1fb7795cd32402f0da/config.toml ) of `config.toml` file after applying the following changes:
+The `config.toml` file should look like [this](https://github.com/igor-baiborodine/kiroule.com/blob/2cdf8876cff62fce786c3f1fb7795cd32402f0da/config.toml) after applying the following adjustments:

-TODO: list and explain the changes
+* Set new values to the `title` setting and `author`, `description`, `keywords`, `subtitle`, `socialMediaLinks`, `copyrightBy`, `copyrightUseCurrentYear` and `copyrightUrl` params.
+* Set the `baseURL` setting to `https://kiroule.netlify.app/` where `kiroule` is the name of the site when deployed on Netlify.
+When deploying for the first time on Netlify, a random name will be generated automatically, e.g., `awesome-mclean-11186c`.
+Then the site name can be updated in the `Site Details` section.
+* Disable Google Analytics, Disqus comments and Algolia search by commenting out corresponding settings and params.
+* Switch to English only language by setting `showHeaderLanguageChooser` and `showFooterLanguageChooser` params to `false` value and removing the `[Languages.de]` params subsection.
+* Use a custom image instead of a gravatar for the header image.
+Copy the custom image to the `static/img/` directory and set the `customImage` param to the image's path, for example, `img/avatar.png`.

+Then, to get rid of the content that came along with the example site, delete everything inside `content` and `resources` directories.

 ### Create About Page
 TODO
 ### Push Git Repository to GitHub
 TODO
 ### Deploy on Netlify
+TODO